shown in other instead.

 UNIGINE offers a flexible and extendable Import System, enabling you to import whole scenes as well as selected scene components from any external format and use them in your projects.

-Import Manager is used to create and manage importers, processors as well as to directly import files in non-native formats, if an importer for such files was previously registered.
+Import Manager is used to create and manage importers and processors, as well as to directly import files in non-native formats, if an importer for such files was previously registered.

 Importers and Processors#

-Importer is a module used by the Import System to bring the data stored in various non-native formats to UNIGINE, it generates UNIGINE objects on the basis of metadata extracted from the imported file.
+Importer is a module used by Import System to bring the data stored in various non-native formats to UNIGINE.
+It generates UNIGINE objects on the basis of metadata extracted from the imported file.
 A single importer can be used to import multiple external file formats (extensions), but there shouldn't be two or more importers registered for a single file format.

-Each importer has a set of parameters that control the whole import process (e.g., scale multiplier, use of various processors such as static mesh merger or vertex cache optimizer e.t.c.).
-It also has a set of flags defining which scene components are to be extracted and imported.
+Each importer has a set of parameters that control the whole import process (e.g., scale multiplier, use of various processors such as static mesh merger or vertex cache optimizer, etc.).
+It also has a set of flags that define which scene components are to be extracted and imported.
 So, the importer should be initialized before use.

 Importers use a set of processors to perform all necessary auxiliary operations.
 A processor is a module that performs auxiliary operations during the import process (data preparation, file saving, file management, etc.).
-The list of processor types that can be used includes the following ones:
+The list of processor types that can be used includes the following:

-- post-processor — performs additional operations with generated files (e.g. copying files to other folders, adding files to packages, etc.).
+- Post-processor — performs additional operations with generated files (copying files to other folders, adding files to packages, etc.).

 Importer allows you to add any number of pre- and post-processors.
 However, you can set only one processor for each scene component.

-The Import Systems offers you the DefaultProcessor — it is, as its name says, a default processor used to save objects, that were generated by an importer, to corresponding UNIGINE file formats (.mesh, .dds, .node, etc.).
+Import System offers you the DefaultProcessor — it is, as its name says, a default processor used to save objects that were generated by an importer to corresponding UNIGINE file formats (.mesh, .dds, .node, etc.).

-In case if your application does not require any specific file saving operations you can use the default processor, otherwise, you can implement your own custom processor with any additional functionality (e.g., import models directly to memory).
+If your application does not require any specific file saving operations, you can use DefaultProcessor, otherwise, you can implement your own custom processor with any additional functionality (e.g., import models directly to memory).

-In order to be used, importers and processors must be registered in the system via the Import Manager.
+In order to be used, importers and processors must be registered in the system via Import Manager.
 You can manage the list of available modules dynamically by adding them to or removing from the registry.
-When you import a file in any external format the Import System automatically tries to find and use an appropriate importer registered for the specified file extension.
+When you import a file in any external format, Import System automatically tries to find and use an appropriate importer registered for the specified file extension.

 The basic file import workflow is as follows:

-- Check the extension of the specified input file and find the appropriate importer among the ones registered.
+- Check the extension of the specified input file and find the appropriate importer among the registered ones.

-- Use pre-processor(s) to prepare scene metadata when necessary (e.g. merge all static meshes into a single one, optimize vertex cache, etc.).
+- Use pre-processor(s) to prepare scene metadata when necessary (merge all static meshes into a single one, optimize vertex cache, etc.).

 - Use the appropriate importer to generate UNIGINE objects (nodes, lights, cameras, materials, etc.) on the basis of scene metadata.